-Employers are required to keep payroll records for at least four years.
+Employers must keep payroll records for at least four years.
 If you believe that you are not a subject employer or your employees are exempt, state law requires that you maintain records of payments made to people who provide household services for at least eight years in case of an employment tax audit.

-Your records must provide a true and accurate account of all workers (employed, no longer employed, or on a leave of absence, and independent contractors) and all payments made.
+Your records must provide a true and accurate account of all workers (employed, no longer employed, on a leave of absence, and independent contractors) and all payments made.
 Records must include the following information for each worker:

 - Full name (first name, middle initial, and last name). - Social Security number. - Date hired, rehired, or returned to work after a temporary layoff. - Last date services were performed. - Place of work. - Money paid: - Dates and amounts of payment. - Pay period covered. - Cash or cash value of in-kind wages (such as meals, lodging, bonuses, and gifts).
-(Refer to Values of Meals and Lodging on page 11.) - The amounts withheld from employee wages.
-(Note: You may be required to make withholding deposits.
-Refer to Withholding Deposits on page 32.) - Disbursement records showing payments to workers. - Other information necessary to determine payments to workers.
+(Note: Refer to Meals and Lodging Values on page 11.) - The amounts withheld from employee wages.
+(Note: Refer to Withholding Deposits on page 32.) - Disbursement records showing payments to workers. - Other information necessary to determine payments to workers.

 You may use any payroll record that provides the information listed above.
-An Employee Earnings Record sample is provided on page 44.
+An Employee Earnings Record sample is provided on page 46.

-If you have any questions about the records you must keep, refer to Information Sheet: Employment Tax Audit Process (DE 231TA) (PDF) (edd.ca.gov/pdf_pub_ctr/de231ta.pdf) or contact the Taxpayer Assistance Center at 1-888-745-3886.
+If you have any questions about the records you must keep, refer to Information Sheet: Employment Tax Audit Process (DE 231TA (PDF) (edd.ca.gov/pdf_pub_ctr/de231ta.pdf) or contact the Taxpayer Assistance Center at 1-888-745-3886.

-Would you like to learn how to calculate taxes and complete payroll tax forms?
+Learn how to calculate taxes and complete payroll tax forms.

-Consider our Payroll Tax Seminars (Seminars.edd.ca.gov/Payroll_Tax_Seminars)or contact the Taxpayer Assistance Center at 1-888-745-3886.
+Check out Payroll Tax Seminars (Seminars.edd.ca.gov/Payroll_Tax_Seminars) or contact the Taxpayer Assistance Center at 1-888-745-3886.